New Orleans Jazz & Heritage Festival: Stages and tents

 Jazz Fest grew to become one of the best festivals to watch local artists and musicians, such as the Rebirth Brass Band, Juvenile, and Fats Domino, in addition to well-known musicians like Ray Charles, Tina Turner and James Brown in the Tremé backyard.
 After 1972, the festival moved to the Gentilly community.
-By 2010, Jazz Fest had become more commercialized with headliners such as the Foo Fighters and Christina Aguilera, shifting away from its jazz-dominated roots.
+By 2010, Jazz Fest had become more commercialized with headliners such as the Eagles, Foo Fighters and Christina Aguilera, shifting away from its jazz-dominated roots.
+At the 2026 festival, Stevie Nicks performed "Don't Stop", the first time in 15 years.

 The festival has various performance stages including: